viktorrn/NoiseMapViewer/README.md

-# RTC-IG
+# Noise Map Viwer
-Raytracing image generator, built using WebGPU
+A noise map viwer, built using WebGPU